-We draw attention to the note 2.1 to the accompanying consolidated financial statements, which describes the basis on which these consolidated financial statements have been prepared.
-During the year ended 31 December 2015, the Group has incurred operating losses of SR 0.7 billion (2014: SR 1.3 billion), and as at 31 December 2015, the Group's net current liabilities amounted to SR 9.7 billion (31 December 2014: SR 17.3 billion) which indicate that the Group's ability to meet its obligations as they become due depends on its ability to enhance its results of operations and its cash flows performance.
-As explained in note 12 to the consolidated financial statements, the Group in December 2015 during its discussions with the lenders reached to an agreement to reset the financial covenants for certain long-term loans.
+We draw attention to the following matters:

+a) Note 2.1 to the accompanying interim consolidated financial statements, which describes the basis on which these interim consolidated financial statements have been prepared.
+As at 31 December 2015, the Group's net current liabilities amounted to SR 9.7 billion (31 December 2014: SR 17.3 billion) which indicate that the Group's ability to meet its obligations as they become due depends on its ability to enhance its results of operations and its cash flows performance.
+As explained in note 6 to the interim consolidated financial statements, the Group in December 2015 during its discussions with the lenders reached to an agreement to reset the financial covenants for certain long-term loans.
 The Group's management is at an advanced stage of negotiations with the other lenders to obtain a reset of the financial covenants.
-Further as explained in note 2.1 to the consolidated financial statements, the Group based on its cash flows forecasts expects to continue to meet its obligations as they become due in the normal course of operation.
-Accordingly, the accompanying consolidated financial statements have been prepared under the going concern basis.
+Further, the Group expects to continue to meet its obligations as they become due in the normal course of operation.
+Accordingly, the accompanying interim consolidated financial statements have been prepared under the going concern basis.